SHOCKS, STRUTS, AND SUSPENSION REPAIR

 Shocks and struts are part of the suspension system, and help prevent excessive movement while driving.
 By the time you have driven 50,000 miles, your shocks or struts have oscillated around 88 million times.

-Thankfully, it is pretty easy to tell if your shocks or struts need to be replaced.
-Here are some of the most common signs to watch for:
+Here are of the most common signs to watch for:

 - Noticeable swaying or bouncing while driving (rough ride)